 So, we see Jesus in three different roles: first, he enhances, he is the yeast; second, he or his message is invasive, even irritating, and certainly disturbing to many; and third, he is the one who will be casting seed upon humanity, as in v.
 37 of Matt.
 13, “He that soweth the good seed is the Son of Man (Anointed One).”
 Many of us are so familiar with these scriptures we think little about them, yet Jesus’ statements are far more startling than at first observed.
 If we give thought to this powerful message it becomes clear that he intended to change the consciousness of the world, not just reform Judaism.
-In essence, his ministry statements will later bring the Christian enlightenment message to a place where every man may participate should he choose.
+In essence, his ministry statements bring the Christian enlightenment forward, that should he choose, every man may participate.

 Jesus initiates the preparation of the soil, specifically the disciples as this ‘good soil’.
-He then sows the seed, especially when he speaks to them privately, for they will be the first to have this seed sown upon the grounds of their soul.
-This is reflected in the following verse, 13.38, “the good seed are the children [sons (family)] of the kingdom,” wherein he speaks to the disciples privately as The Parable of the Tares is explained.
+He then sows the seed, especially when he speaks privately, for they will be the first to have this seed sown upon the grounds of their soul.
+This is reflected in the following verse, 13.38, “the good seed are the children [sons (family)] of the kingdom,” wherein he privately speaks to the disciples as The Parable of the Tares is explained.
 This certainly gives the disciples a special role.
 Yet, it is also true if “the field is the world,” with “the good seed are the sons,” rather this leaves the calling open to any who choose the kingdom, take upon themselves this sonship, and therein any good soil will grow this good fruit.